If you find Xdebug useful, please consider supporting the project.

 There is a legacy fallback to a functionality specific trigger name: XDEBUG_PROFILE (for Profiling), XDEBUG_TRACE (for a Function Trace), and XDEBUG_SESSION (for Step Debugging).

-There is another legacy trigger.
-If you set the XDEBUG_CONFIG environment variable to any value, then Xdebug will also get activated.
+There is another legacy trigger for Step Debugging only.
+If you set the XDEBUG_CONFIG environment variable to any value, then the step debugger will also get activated.

 Debug session management for Step Debugging is also available through XDEBUG_SESSION_START.